git-town/git-town/docs/ARCHITECTURE.md

 for absent values, which leads to runtime panics when attempting to access an uninitialized variable.
 The Git Town codebase wraps optional values in a generic `Option` type.
 This approach makes it explicit to both human and machine readers whether a type is optional.
-It also enforces optionality checks or at least makes their absence obvious.
+It also enforces optionality checks.

 Another use of pointers in Go is for performance optimization: if a variable is too large to pass by value, it can be passed by reference.
 The Git Town codebase